 On June 29, 2004, a supplier to Mariner Networks, Inc., the Company's former subsidiary, filed a complaint in Orange County Superior Court against the Company alleging various breaches of written contract claims arising out of alleged purchase orders.
 The plaintiff in this lawsuit seeks monetary damages aggregating approximately \$850,000 plus attorney fees and related costs.
-Discovery has commenced with respect to this matter, but no trial date has been set.
-Settlement discussions are currently pending at this time, but there can be no assurance that this lawsuit will be settled in a timely manner or for a reasonable amount.
-The Company believes that the ultimate resolution of this claim will not have a material impact on the Company's financial position, results of operations or cash flows and, accordingly, has not recorded any amounts in the accompanying condensed consolidated financial statements in connection with this matter.
+Discovery has commenced, and a trial date has been set for May 2006.
+The Company intends to vigorously defend itself against these allegations.
+Due to the uncertainty of the outcome, the Company has not recorded any amounts in the accompanying condensed consolidated financial statements in connection with this matter; however, should the ultimate resolution of this claim be unfavorable, it could have an adverse material impact on the Company's consolidated financial position, results of operations and cash flows.

-In June 2004, the Company received \$949,000 as part of a settlement between Rockwell International and the Michigan Department of Transportation, pursuant to which the Company was a third party beneficiary.
-This amount is reflected in other income in the condensed consolidated statement of operations for the six month period ended September 30, 2004.
+In June 2004, the Company received \$949,000 in cash as part of a settlement between Rockwell International and the Michigan Department of Transportation, pursuant to which the Company was a third party beneficiary.
+This amount is reflected in other income in the condensed consolidated statement of operations for the nine month period ended December 31, 2004.